viaacode/documentation-jekyll/docs/instroom/sip_specification/sip_structure/5_structure_package.md

 <mark>vraag: @CONTENTINFORMATIONTYPE, eigen voc definiëren?
 Of deze steeds op OTHER zetten en dan eigen types/voc gebruiken bij @OTHERCONTENTINFORMATIONTYPE?</mark>
 <mark class="miel">eigen types/voc gebruiken bij @OTHERCONTENTINFORMATIONTYPE</mark>

-This is the root element of the package mets.
+This is the root element of the package METS file.
-It contains a number of XML schema namespaces together with a number of attributes to uniquely identify the package mets and the type of data it lists.
+It contains a number of XML schema namespaces together with a number of attributes to uniquely identify the package METS file and the type of data it lists.
 The various requirements are listed in the table below.

 <mark class="miel">Hier zou je ook al iets moeten zeggen over de  metsHdr